ChevronETC/Devito.jl/CONTRIBUTING.md

 ## Contributing
 We try to follow GitHub flow (https://guides.github.com/introduction/flow/) for making changes to Devito.jl.

-Contributors retain copyright on their contributions, and the Eclipse public license (https://www.eclipse.org/legal/epl-v10.html) applies to the contribution.
+Contributors retain copyright on their contributions, and the MIT license (https://opensource.org/licenses/MIT) applies to the contribution.

 The basic steps to making a contribution are as follows, and assume some knowledge of
 git: